 - Complete an approved Teacher Education Program that meets state certification requirements.

 - Be a member of a congregation of The Lutheran Church--Missouri Synod.

 - Complete 17 semester hours of Lutheran Teacher Diploma required courses.
-These

-  are listed below.
-All hours must be completed prior to the Professional Semester

-  with a GPA of 2.50 or better in all hours attempted.
+These are listed below.
+All hours must be completed prior to the Professional Semester with a GPA of 2.50 or better in all hours attempted.

-  - Successful completion of the student teaching semester in an appropriate

-  accredited/approved Lutheran school.
+- Successfully complete at least 7 weeks of the student teaching semester in an appropriate accredited/approved Lutheran school.

-  - Be declared eligible and receive the recommendation of the Concordia

-  University Texas faculty.
+- Be declared eligible and receive the recommendation of the Concordia University Texas faculty.

 Lutheran Teacher Diploma courses

 Students preparing for the teaching ministry in The Lutheran Church-Missouri Synod are required to complete the following (6 of these credit hours may be used to fulfill Common Experience requirements):